missamynicholson/CV/README.md

 ---

 ### The Atypical Opener
-Sure, I could list a bunch of generic skills I think you're looking for, and boldly claim that, by sheer hapchance, those exact skills were clearly demonstrable in a plethora of my previous roles.
-Then I could heinously over-inflate my achievements and responsibilities in said roles, perhaps bandying the terms "effective communicator" and "can-do attitude" about a bit, all in the vain hope that you'd be bamboozled by the BS.
+Sure, I could list all the skills that you're looking for, and boldly claim that, by sheer hapchance, those exact skills were clearly demonstrable in a plethora of my previous roles.
+Then I could heinously over-inflate my achievements and responsibilities in said roles in the vain hope that you'd be bamboozled by the BS.

 But in the immortal words of Kimberly "Sweet Brown" Wilkins, [*"Ain't nobody got time for that"*](https://www.youtube.com/watch?v=zGxwbhkDjZM).
 So, instead, here are some juicy bits you might be interested in, minus the self-congratulatory over-exaggeration.